oak-network/docs/docs/operations/bounty-program.md

 ---
 title: Devconnect Bounty Program
-description: Join Oak Network's $60k open-source bounty program to build the future of crowdfunding infrastructure
+description: Join Oak Network's invite-only bounty program to build the future of Creator infrastructure
 ---

 # Devconnect Bounty Program

-## Introduction: Build the Future of Crowdfunding
+## Introduction: Build the Future of Creators

 Welcome to the Oak Network!
-We are building an open-source, decentralized protocol designed to serve as the fundamental infrastructure for crowdfunding platforms worldwide.
+We are building an open-source, decentralized protocol designed to serve as the fundamental infrastructure for creators platforms worldwide.

-To accelerate our ecosystem and celebrate **Devconnect 2025** (November 17th - 23rd), we are launching our **Devconnect Bounty Program** with **$60,000 USD** in incentives.
+We are preparing to launch an **invite-only bounty program** with **$60,000 USD** in incentives.
 This program is designed to:

 - **Accelerate Development**: Speed up our in-house tools like Catalyst and Signet
 - **Foster Innovation**: Encourage new products and integrations built on Oak Network
 - **Build Community**: Create a thriving ecosystem of developers and builders
 - **Drive Adoption**: Showcase the power of our open-source stack

+**At Devconnect 2025** (November 17th - 23rd), we want to meet potential developers, understand their strengths and interests, and invite them to join our structured program.
+After Devconnect, selected developers will receive ongoing support through Discord discussions and feature/goal distribution via GitHub.

-We invite you to build with us, leverage our open-source stack, and help define the next generation of community funding.
+We invite you to connect with us at Devconnect, learn about our open-source stack, and explore how we can build the next generation of community funding together.

 ## Program Overview

 ### Total Prize Pool: $60,000 USD

-The bounty program is structured to reward both core development contributions and innovative new products.
-All bounties are managed and paid through the **Opire platform**, ensuring transparency and automated payouts.
+The bounty program (yet to be launched) is structured to reward both core development contributions and innovative new products.
+All bounties will be managed and paid through the **Opire platform**, ensuring transparency and automated payouts.

-**Bounty Distribution**:
+**Planned Bounty Distribution**:
 - **Final Products**: $18,000 USD (30%)
 - **Integrations**: $18,000 USD (30%)
 - **Core Development**: $18,000 USD (30%)